AakashWalia/Serverside-tagging/guide.md

 # Datastreams
 A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web and Mobile SDKs.
-Datastream is a configuration defines how data is collected, processed, and sent to various destinations.
+Datastream is a configuration that defines how data is collected, processed, and sent to various destinations.

 ## Setting Up a Datastream in Adobe Experience Platform